"I'm fighting every day at the Capitol to restore government of, by, and for the people, and to renew the California Dream for the next generation."

 Assemblyman Kevin Kiley

 Assemblyman Kevin Kiley has won statewide acclaim for his legislation to expand parental choice for underserved students, ensure transparency in government, and end the practice of government double taxation.
-Working across party lines, he has authored successful bipartisan bills to advance education, public safety, and criminal justice reform.
+He has authored successful successful bills to advance education, public safety, and criminal justice reform.

 Kevin was born and raised in the communities of the Sixth Assembly District, and graduated as a member of Granite Bay High School’s fifth graduating class.
 The son of a Special Education teacher, Kevin began his career as a high school teacher in South Central Los Angeles, where he chaired the English Department, led his students to significant academic gains, and started an award-winning speech and debate team.